staeter/work-in-progress/dialogue.md

 Most collaborative content editing tools are owned by private companies and stored on their servers granting them access to user's private data.
 There is a famously bad track record with the way this data gets used for targeted advertisement, machine learning model training and state surveillance.

-The collaborative principle is about providing tools for peer creation.
+The collaborative principle is about providing tools for peer creation .

 Making collaboration as natural as working alone requires careful attention to user experience.
 Features must handle the complexity of group work while keeping interfaces simple and intuitive.